Ismenama5s/haseeb-qureshi.github.io/_posts/2018-02-19-stablecoins-designing-a-price-stable-cryptocurrency.md

 * Difficult to analyze safety bounds or health
 * Some complexity

 The most promising project in this category is [Basecoin](http://www.getbasecoin.com/), which builds upon Seignorage Shares by adding a first-in-first-out "bond" queue.
-They claim that this addition improves the stability properties of the protocol.
+They claim that this addition improves the stability properties of the protocol, and have performed several simulations to model various outcomes.

 ## The ideal stablecoin